General Position Description:

 Under general supervision of a Registered Nurse, Nurse Practitioner or Medical Director, provides professional psychiatric nursing care to acutely and chronically ill mental health, substance abuse and developmentally disabled consumers within a 24/7/365 crisis unit.
 A crisis nurse performs the full range of psychiatric nursing duties.
 Work assignments require a thorough knowledge of behavioral health practices and procedures, laws and regulations, the ability to work independently, and involve team leader shift responsibility for crisis therapists, counselors, and support workers.

 Performance Expectations and Competencies

-i.
-Shall demonstrate the ability to work/be a part of24/7/365 organizational and therapeutic teams, and maintain positive working relationships with consumers, community stakeholders, referral organizations, and other employees/ departments of PCC.
+3. Shall demonstrate the ability to work/be a part of organizational and therapeutic teams, and maintain positive working relationships with consumers, community stakeholders, referral organizations, and other employees/departments of Phoenix Counseling Center, Inc.

 • Personnel policies/procedures

 • Service record documentation

 5. Assure compliance with PCC’s Policy and Procedures regarding administrative and clinical record management (1-A-006)